Henrik Sedin: Playing style

-Throughout his career, Henrik has scored markedly more assists than goals.
-Known as a playmaker, he starts play sequences that lead to goals with passes to his teammates.
-Many of the plays he generates are created off the cycle.
-Henrik's familiarity with Daniel's play enhances his effectiveness; the pair are known for their ability to find each other intuitively with passes, often without looking.
+Throughout his career, Henrik recorded markedly more assists than goals.
+Known as a playmaker, he started play sequences that led to goals with passes to his teammates.
+Many of the plays he generated were created off the cycle.
+Henrik's familiarity with Daniel's play enhanced his effectiveness; the pair were known for their ability to find each other intuitively with passes, often without looking.

 Beginning around the 2008–09 season, Henrik began to expand his skill-set by scoring more goals.
-His increased tendency to shoot was given an extra push when Daniel suffered the first major injury of his career early in the 2009–10 season, forcing Henrik to play without his brother and consequently pass less often.
-He recorded the first two 20-goal seasons of his career in 2008–09 and 2009–10, and increased his shot totals.
+His increased tendency to shoot was given an extra push when Daniel suffered the first major injury of his career early in the 2009–10 season, forcing Henrik to play without his brother for several weeks and consequently pass less often.
+He recorded the first two 20-goal seasons of his career in both 2008–09 and 2009–10, and increased his shot totals.

-With his offensive skill the prime component of his game, Henrik is known to avoid initiating contact with opposing players.
-Early in their career, he and Daniel were knocked off the puck easily, As a result, players have often taken advantage of the brothers' lack of physicality by playing aggressively against them.
-This once led Canucks general manager Brian Burke to publicly complain, commenting during a 2002 playoff series against the Detroit Red Wings, "'Sedin' is not Swedish for 'punch me or headlock me in a scrum'."
-As their careers progressed, the Sedins have worked on their strength, improving their puck possession and allowing them to play more effectively.
+With his offensive skill the prime component of his game, Henrik was known to avoid initiating contact with opposing players.
+Early in their careers, he and Daniel were knocked off the puck easily.
+As a result, players often took advantage of the brothers' lack of physicality by playing aggressively against them.
+Canucks then-general manager Brian Burke publicly complained, commenting during a 2002 playoff series against the Detroit Red Wings, "'Sedin' is not Swedish for 'punch me or headlock me in a scrum'."
+As their careers progressed, the Sedins worked on their strength, improving their puck possession and allowing them to play more effectively.

 Personal life

 Henrik is married to Johanna Sedin; they have two sons: Valter, who was born in 2007 in Vancouver and Harry, who was born on 12 May 2010.
 They live together in the city's Yaletown neighbourhood, and return to Sweden during the off-season.
 In March 2010, Henrik and Johanna made a joint $1.5 million donation, with Daniel and his wife Marinette, to the BC Children's Hospital's $200 million project for a new building; the two families requested that it be put towards a pediatric intensive-care unit and a diagnostic imaging area.
 Henrik commented that it was something he and his wife had wanted to do since Valter was born.

+Sedin's eldest son Valter plays professional soccer.

 Henrik and Daniel Sedin are devoted harness racing fans and race horse owners.
 Their most successful trotter so far is the 2013 Elitloppet winner Nahar.